GingerNinja23/controller-framework/README.md

 * Change directory to gvpn
   ```
-  cd gvpn
+  cd controller/modules/gvpn
   ```

-* Change config.json according to the requirement.
+* Change gvpn-config.json according to the requirement.
 Add xmpp_username, xmpp_password and xmpp_host to the config file and ensure that the IP addresses are different for all the nodes.

 * Start GroupVPN controller
   ```
+  cd ../../..
-  python CFx.py -c config.json &> log.txt &
+  python -m controller.framework.CFx. -c controller/modules/gvpn-config.json &> log.txt &
   ```
 * Check the status